Vin7ag3/team5/README.md

 Explore: Upon posting it will update on the Posts grid browse through the filter dropdown and filter the most recents to view your item.

-Search: To perform a new search, enter the name of the items you wish to see.
+Search: To perform a new search, enter the name of the items you want to see.

 Heroku Deployed: https://postup-69c44779947a.herokuapp.com